 - Online: http://4040Connect.taylor.edu

-Designed to help make your first year at Taylor the best it can be, first-year students are integrated into the Taylor community through curricular and co-curricular programming, which includes meeting weekly with a small group of peers led by upperclassmen during yout fall semester.
-First Year Programming hosts weekly meetings with your orientation program so you can learn what Taylor is all about and make your transition to Taylor smooth and comfortable, providing opportunities to meet new friends, adjust academically, and understand yourself and God more deeply.
+Designed to help make your first year at Taylor the best it can be, new students are integrated into the Taylor community through curricular and co-curricular programming, which includes meeting weekly with a small group of peers led by upperclassmen during the fall semester.
+You will learn about all aspects of life at Taylor; how to transition smoothly to college; and grow to know God, others, and yourself more deeply.

 Administrators, faculty, staff, and fellow students are committed to helping you become a contributing, active member of the Taylor community.
 We want you to feel at home and experience the Taylor community at its best through the following ways:

-Preceptorial Groups are small peer groups led by upperclassmen and are the discussion component of IAS 110 Foundation of Christian Liberal Arts.
-These groups meet weekly for the entire semester and are designed to provide continuing peer support for first-year students as they transition to Taylor.
-In your Preceptorial Group, you’ll discuss what you’re learning in the IAS 110 course, make new friends from across campus, and have a network of support as you adapt to college life.
+Preceptorial Groups are small peer groups led by upperclassmen and are the discussion component of IAS 110 Foundations of the Christian Liberal Arts.
+These groups meet weekly for the entire fall semester and are designed to provide continuing peer support for first-year students in the transition to Taylor.
+In your Preceptorial Group, you’ll discuss what you are learning in the IAS 110 course, make new friends from across campus, and have a network of support as you adapt to college life.

 Welcome Weekend is the weekend preceding the first week of fall classes.
 First-year students move into the residence halls and are introduced to Taylor in a variety of ways.
 Student leaders are on campus to help you settle in before returning students arrive.